Mrs. Raleigh G. Bame, Principal

 When I am not at school, I enjoy spending time with my family.
-My husband, Rodney, and I have two wonderful children, Barron (9) and Bennett (6).
-Barron is currently a fourth grade student at Laurel Park and Bennett is in first grade.
+My husband, Rodney, and I have two wonderful children, Barron (10) and Bennett (7).
+Barron is currently a fifth grade student at Laurel Park and Bennett is in second grade.
 As both a staff member and parent, I work to utilize both roles to better serve the Laurel Park community.
 I look forward to working with the students, staff, and parent community for years to come!

 In order to get the year off to a great start, please consider adding the following practices into your child’s daily schedule:

 - Send your child to school every day by 9:00 AM.
 Even though school starts officially at 9:15 AM, we like for children to be “ready to learn” by 9:00 AM.

 - Make sure your child gets eight hours sleep each night.
 We love for our sweet friends to come to school with bright eyes J

 - Establish a routine for reading.
 The single most important gift we can give our children is the love of reading.
 Read-aloud with them each night and make it a special time for family bonding.

 - Keep in touch with your child’s teacher via e-mail, telephone, notes, or letters.
 We, in turn, promise to share weekly updates and information with your family.